Where Can I Sell Tin by Weight?

 Who Collects Tin?

-If you want to sell tin by weight, you can contact a metal recycling company such as metaconcept.
-We take care of the transport of the waste.
-We take care of everything, including:
+To sell tin by weight, simply contact a non-ferrous metal recycling company such as metaconcept.
+We take care of transporting the waste.
+We offer a comprehensive service:

-• The provision of suitable containers if you do not have containers for storing your tin waste;
+• Providing suitable containers if you do not have any for storing your tin waste;

-• On-site collection and transport of your waste by a professional in the transport of hazardous and non-hazardous waste;
+• On-site collection and transport of your waste by a professional hazardous and non-hazardous waste transport company;

 • Sorting, recycling and recovery.